Ayushsingh998/Sql-Monter-Dataset/README.md

-# SQL Mentor User Performance Analysis | Project No.10
+# SQL Mentor User Performance Analysis

 ![SQL Data Analytics](https://github.com/najirh/sql-project-10---sql-mentor-datasets/blob/main/Unknown-5.jpg)

 ## Project Overview

-This project is designed to help beginners understand SQL querying and performance analysis using real-time data from SQL Mentor datasets.
+This project is designed to understand SQL querying and performance analysis using real-time data from SQL Mentor datasets.
 In this project, you will analyze user performance by creating and querying a table of user submissions.
 The goal is to solve a series of SQL problems to extract meaningful insights from user data.

 ## Objectives